Hi to all our Tadcrafters’ volunteers and supporters,

 List of Current TadCrafters projects

 We welcome anyone new who would like to join us but ask you to please stick to our current projects as other items can be hard to find homes for.
 We need to focus on a few projects at a time so we can support everyone, maintain our standards and supply items that are wanted by worthy causes, in appropriate quantities.
-We are able to supply materials locally for free at our drop-in sessions and instructions are provided by email or the links if provided below; if you need help, please ask!
+We are able to supply materials locally for free at our drop-in sessions and instructions are provided by email or by links if provided below; if you need help, please ask!

 Sewing– supplied in kit form at the drop-off sessions